• [email protected]

 Protecting Habitats in Indiana: State Dedicated Preserves

-Indiana’s system of dedicated Nature Preserves was created when an ACRES founder, Jim Barrett III, wrote the 1967 Indiana Nature Preserves Act, providing permanent protection for significant natural areas across the state, including ACRES properties.
-The Act states: As part of the continuing growth of population and the development of the economy of Indiana, it ...
+Indiana’s system of dedicated Nature Preserves was created when an ACRES founder, Jim Barrett III, wrote the 1967 Indiana Nature Preserves Act, providing permanent protection for significant natural areas across ...

 • 08/31/2020